Translation Stages

-Translation stages provide precise automated positioning and are typically available as either single axis, an XY stage, or XYZ stages.
-Translation stages are also commonly referred to as XY stages or XY Tables.
-Each axis of a translation stage must constrain the six degrees of freedom (X, Y, Z, roll, pitch, and yaw) of the payload to only one, producing translation along a straight line.
-This is accomplished with a set of linear bearing guideways which are attached to a base structural member that provides a stiff support.
+Translation stages are typically available as either a single axis or multi-axis, including an XY stages, or XYZ stages.
+Each axis of the stage must constrain the six degrees of freedom (X, Y, Z, roll, pitch, and yaw) of the payload to only one, producing translation along a straight line.
+This is accomplished with a set of linear bearing guideways attached to a base structural member that provides stiff support.
+Linear stages designed specifically for vertical motion can be viewed on our Z Stages page.

 The linear bearing guideways can be implemented in a number of ways, including: